SteevePere/nestjs-lerna-compose/README.md

 You may need to use sudo!

 > [!NOTE]
 This may take a little while the first time you build the images.
 Should take about 3 minutes.
-I haven't had the time to look into build optimization :').

 That's it!
 You can now go directly to 4).